-The southern theatre of the American Revolution featured several important battles, including the famous engagement at Cowpens.
-Just where was the Battle of Cowpens fought and how significant was it towards the American cause?
+The southern theater of the American Revolution featured several significant battles, including the famous engagement at Cowpens.
+Just what was the historical significance of the Battle of Cowpens and how did it impact the American cause?

 After fighting to a virtual stalemate in the northern colonies, the British shifted their strategy and focus towards the southern colonies in 1778.
 British command relied upon reports that loyalist (Tory) support was stronger in the south and aimed to utilize this support to eliminate rebel forces in the southern colonies.

-The British also knew that commander George Washington could not maintain two separate major armies in the north and south as they could.
+The British also knew that commander George Washington could not maintain two separate major armies in the north and south.
 The combination of British regulars plus strong Tory support would spell doom for the weaker colonial forces in the region.

 Within two years the British scored major victories, bringing the coastal cities of Savannah, Georgia and Charleston, South Carolina under their control, as well as humiliating numerically-superior colonial forces under Horatio Gates at the Battle of Camden in 1780.

 British Commander Lord Cornwallis sought next to advance into North Carolina to engage the remaining significant colonial force under newly-appointed commander Nathaniel Greene.

 However, by this time the British realized that reports of significant Tory support in the south had been greatly exaggerated.
 The southern colonies were greatly divided and the rebel cause also garnered significant support, particularly outside the cities.

 Heavy-handed British tactics in the south and widely reported atrocities against colonists aided the colonial cause by driving up recruitment numbers for those seeking revenge.

 When Greene decided to take the unconventional tactic of splitting his forces, the resulting detachment would lead to the pivotal Battle of Cowpens in 1781.

 Where was the Battle of Cowpens Fought?